Berom

 - Celebrations Joyful Traditions

-- Festivals such as the Nzem Berom celebrate cultural heritage and include traditional music, dance, and rituals.
-These events are joyful occasions that reinforce community ties.
+- Festivals such as Nzem Berom celebrate heritage with music, dance, and feasting.

 - Cultural Calendar And Holidays